 Overview of South Dakota Taxes

-South Dakota is one of seven states that does not levy a state income tax.
+South Dakota does not levy a state income tax.
 Additionally, no South Dakota cities have local income taxes.
-Taxpayers will, of course, still have to pay federal income tax and FICA taxes.
+Taxpayers will, of course, still have to pay the federal income tax, as well as FICA taxes.

 Gross Paycheck | $-- | ||